Brighton Toy and Model Museum: Frank Hornby 150th anniversary project (2012–2013)

-The Brighton Belle Mural
+The Brighton Belle Mural (2010)

 The planned return of the Art Deco Brighton Belle all-electric Pullman train was celebrated on 23 September 2010 with a street party and the unveiling of a full-sized mural of a Pullman carriage by the Chairman of the 'Railway Heritage Trust and Museum Patron Sir William McAlpine.
 Inside the museum, the "Glamour of Brighton" exhibition was opened by the Mayor of Brighton and Hove, Councillor Geoffrey Wells.

-The mural depicts the Brighton Belle waiting to leave Brighton Station and extends for the full length of the museum.
-Laurence Olivier, a regular traveller on the train, is pictured at one of the carriage windows.
+The mural extends for the full length of the museum, and includes regular passenger Laurence Olivier at one of the carriage windows.